Toward Butler's conjecture: Proof of Theorem

 \subsection{LLT expansion of the (generalized) modified Macdonald polynomials}

-A \emph{ribbon} is a connected skew partition containing no $2\times 2$ block of cells.
-Note that the contents of the cells of a ribbon are consecutive integers.
-The \emph{descent set} of a ribbon $R$ is the set of contents $c(u)$ of those cells $u=(i,j)\in R$ such that the cell $v=(i-1,j)$ directly below $u$ also belongs to $R$.
-For an interval $I=[r,r+s]$, there is a natural one-to-one correspondence between ribbons of content $I$ and subsets $S\subseteq I\setminus\{r\}$ by considering the descent set of each ribbon.
-We denote the ribbon with a content set $I$ and a descent set $S$ by $R_I(S)$.
-As a special case, we denote $C_a :=R_{\{a\}}(\emptyset)$ which is a ribbon of size 1 whose content is $a$.
+A \emph{ribbon} is a connected skew partition that contains no $2 \times 2$ block of cells.
+Note that the contents of the cells in a ribbon are consecutive integers.
+The \emph{descent set} of a ribbon $R$ is the set of contents $c(u)$ of those cells $u = (i,j) \in R$ such that the cell $v = (i-1,j)$, which lies directly below $u$, also belongs to $R$.
+For an interval $I = [r, r+s]$, there is a natural one-to-one correspondence between ribbons of content $I$ and subsets $S \subseteq I \setminus \{r\}$, determined by the descent set of each ribbon.
+We denote the ribbon with content set $I$ and descent set $S$ by $R_I(S)$.
+As a special case, we denote $C_a := R_{\{a\}}(\emptyset)$ which is a ribbon of size 1 whose content is $a$.

-For a diagram $D$, and a subset of cells $S\subseteq \{(i,j)\in D\}\setminus \{\text{bottom cells of }D\}$, let
+For a diagram $D=[D^{(1)},D^{(2)},\dots,]$ and a subset of cells $S\subseteq D^{+}$, let